Shared context

 Why IHARC focuses on these four areas

-Local conditions that shape outreach, support, and follow-through.
+Local conditions that shape outreach, support, and follow-up.

 Housing shortage